 Before Brown’s testimony came to light, however, the hearing came to an abrupt halt.
 The judge, Thomas Brown, recalled that his wife was a friend of the victim’s widow and recused himself after four days of hearings.
 Perhaps of greater import, testimony from Gene McKissic, a former employee in the Pine Bluff prosecutor’s office, said Jefferson County prosecutors routinely targeted African Americans for removal from juries.
 Judge Brown, who had worked in the prosecutor’s office before he rose to the bench, felt he could not impartially hear the claim that Jefferson County discriminated against potential black jurors.

-Brown was the last Jefferson County judge eligible to hear the case — a statement to how the insular nature of small-town life affects death-penalty cases.
+Brown was the last Jefferson County judge eligible to hear the case — a suggestion of how the insular nature of small-town life affects death-penalty cases.
 Jobs switch hands, and today’s defender is tomorrow’s prosecutor.
-Maxie Kizer, Reams’ original attorney, is currently a deputy prosecutor in Jefferson County.
+Maxie Kizer, Reams’ original attorney, is currently a part-time prosecutor in Jefferson County.
 Ironically, he nearly found himself in a position to rule on cases similar to Reams’ — he ran, but lost, a race for Jefferson County circuit judge this year.

 Reams’ appeal is finally scheduled to be heard by a special judge, John Cole, in Pine Bluff this September.
 The NAACP Legal Defense Fund is prepared to take the case all the way to the U.S. Supreme Court if necessary.
 As the appeals continue, the defense will ask if Kenneth Reams deserves be killed when he himself did not kill.
 More broadly, it will question whether the state has any business putting people to death at all.